viking-saver/windows-itpro-docs/windows/client-management/manage-recall.md

 ## Configure policies for Recall

-By default, Recall is removed on commercially managed devices except for devices running Windows Home edition.
-If you want to allow Recall to be available for your users and allow them to choose to save snapshots, you need to configure both the **Allow Recall to be enabled** and **Turn off saving snapshots for Windows** policies.
+By default, Recall is removed on commercially managed devices.
+If you want to allow Recall to be available for users in your organization and allow them to choose to save snapshots, you need to configure both the **Allow Recall to be enabled** and **Turn off saving snapshots for Windows** policies.
 Policies for Recall fall into the following general areas:

 - [Allow Recall and snapshots policies](#allow-recall-and-snapshots-policies)
 - [Storage policies](#storage-policies)
 - [App and website filtering policies](#app-and-website-filtering-policies)

 ### Allow Recall and snapshots policies

 The **Allow Recall to be enabled** policy setting allows you to determine whether the Recall optional component is available for end users to enable on their device.
-By default, Recall is disabled for managed commercial devices.
+By default, Recall is disabled and removed for managed devices.
 Recall isn't available on managed devices by default, and individual users can't enable Recall on their own.

 | &nbsp; | Setting  |
 |---|---|